Bryant Grinder: World War II

+Recent History

 1950s and 1960s

 Business volume surged again with the Korean War.
 In the mid-1950s, Bryant's expertise in spindles led it to get involved in the computer drum memory business, in which it was successful.
 In 1958, Ex-Cell-O, based in Detroit, Michigan, purchased Bryant.
 Vermont Machine Tool says, "The Computer Products Division grew very rapidly and was eventually moved to Walled Lake, MI and rolled into another Ex-Cell-O division."

 With the advent of the Cold War, U.S. trade with the U.S.S.R. was curtailed, although it did continue.
 But concerns about helping Soviet military strength tended to limit exports of some companies, especially those dealing with advanced machinery (as opposed to commodity goods).
 For example, Bryant was barred by the U.S. Commerce Department from fulfilling a large Soviet order for grinders in 1960–61.
 Bryant remained a strong exporter overall, though, with exports to many European and Asian countries.
 But continued trade with the Soviet Union would increasingly prompt contention.
 Bryant's trade with the Soviet Union is an example of what has been criticized by scholars including Antony C. Sutton as the moral dubiousness of corporations from democratic countries trading with those of nondemocratic countries, most especially in dual-use sectors of industry.